Colts QB Anthony Richardson is day-to-day after injuring finger, AP source says

 It’s unclear when Richardson will practice next.
 Indy did not hold practice Friday and is scheduled to do so Saturday in Westfield, Indiana, a suburb on Indianapolis' northwest side.

+In other injury news, the Colts closed the day by making a series of moves, including placing running back Salvon Ahmed and cornerback Justin Walley on the season-ending injured reserve list.

+Ahmed was carted off the field after hurting his right leg in practice on Sunday.
+Walley, a rookie third-round pick out of Minnesota, tore a knee ligament in a 24-16 loss to Baltimore on Thursday night.

-Richardson was injured on the second possession of the Colts' preseason game against the Ravens on Thursday night.
+Richardson was injured on the second possession in the loss to Baltimore.
 He was driven into the ground by unblocked Baltimore Ravens linebacker David Ojabo.
 When Richardson got up, he saw his finger at an awkward angle and immediately left the game.
 He did not return.

 Coach Shane Steichen said the finger popped out of place and trainers popped it back in.